noahrossi/noahrossi.github.io/content/blog/blessing-of-dimensionality/index.md

 you can't easily visualize anything above $d=3$.

-One way to think about packing vectors into a $d$-dimensional space is to have each vector "block off" a portion of the space that other other vectors cannot occupy, without breaking the "nearly orthogonal" principle.
+One way to think about packing vectors into a $d$-dimensional space is to have each vector "block off" a portion of the space that other vectors cannot occupy, without breaking the "nearly orthogonal" principle.
 Again, let's restrict ourselves to the unit sphere, since magnitude doesn't matter for the purpose of cosine similarity.